MLogdberg/mlogdberg.github.io/_posts/2017-11-01-AzureFunctions-npm-install-via-vsts.md

 }
 ```

-This means that we could create a message that looked like this for a npm install of request:
+This means that we could create a message that looked like this for a npm install of the *request* package:
 ```
 {
     "command": "npm install request",